icxrus/icxrus/README.md

 That's me in a nutshell.
 Hello, I'm Emilia 👋

-I'm passionate about immersive and engaging storytelling and gameplay.
+I'm passionate about crafting immersive, engaging storytelling and gameplay experiences.

 I've been fascinated by stories and storytelling since I was a child and have been playing video games since I was 9.